Best known as: A leader in the Underground Railroad

 In 1850 the Fugitive Slave Act was passed.
-This meant that slaves could be taken from free states and returned to their owners.
-In order to be free, slaves now had to escape to Canada.
+This meant that the formerly enslaved could be taken from free states and returned to their owners.
+In order to be free, formerly enslaved people now had to escape to Canada.
 Harriet wanted to help others, including her family, to safety in Canada.
 She joined the Underground Railroad as a conductor.

 Harriet became famous as an Underground Railroad conductor.
-She led nineteen different escapes from the south and helped around 300 slaves to escape.
+She led nineteen different escapes from the south and helped around 300 of the enslaved to escape.
 She became known as "Moses" because, like the Moses in the Bible, she led her people to freedom.

 Harriet was truly brave.
 She risked her life and freedom to help others.
 She also helped her family, including her mother and father, to escape.
-She was never caught and never lost a slave.
+She was never caught and never lost one of the enslaved.

 The Civil War

 Harriet's bravery and service did not end with the Underground Railroad, she also helped during the Civil War.
-She helped to nurse injured soldiers, served as a spy for the north, and even helped on a military campaign that led to the rescue of over 750 slaves.
+She helped to nurse injured soldiers, served as a spy for the north, and even helped on a military campaign that led to the rescue of over 750 enslaved people.